 Involve a coach if you need clarification or want to address specific aspects of the game.

-Try to resist the temptation of substituting drills for practice games with the same opponents on your team…you won’t learn anything.
+Try to resist the temptation of substituting drills for practice games with the same opponents on your team…you will not learn anything.

 Look at practice segments/drills as a game and challenge.
 In doing so you will develop more focus for the game, and you will improve faster.

-Don’t stop asking questions and don’t stop challenging yourself.
+Do not stop asking questions and do not stop challenging yourself.

 Basic Drills